The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

 // code to execute if the expression does not match any of the previous cases

-In the case of a SWITCH conditional, instead of a condition, an expression that provides a value is used.
-For example, it can be a number, or text.
+In the case of a SWITCH conditional, an expression that provides a value (for example, it can be a number or a string) is used instead of a condition.

-During the execution of the SWITCH, the expression is evaluated, and its value is compared with each of the defined possible cases.
-If there is a match, the corresponding code block for that case is executed.
+During the execution of the SWITCH, the expression is evaluated, and its value is compared with each of the possible defined cases.
+If there is a match, the block of code corresponding to that case is executed.

-The last ‘default’ case is optional and is executed when the expression does not match any of the cases we have defined previously.
+is optional, and it is executed when the expression does not match any of the previously defined cases.

-Currently, ‘fallthrough’ is considered a discouraged practice.
-So much so, that many languages prohibit its use and require the break statement to be used always.
+Nowadays, ‘fallthrough’ is considered an undesirable practice.
+So much so that many languages prohibit its use and require always putting break

 Comparison with IF-ELSE

-The code I showed above is equivalent to the following IF-ELSE block.
+The code I showed earlier is equivalent to the following IF-ELSE block.

 if (expression == value1)